FunnelKit

 First, let's install and activate FunnelKit Automations.

-After activating the plugin, follow the step-by-step process to send WordPress new user registration email:
+After activating the plugin, follow the step-by-step process to send a WordPress new user registration email:

 Step 1: Add new automation

-The next step is to create an automation using which you will send a custom WordPress new user registration email.
+The next step is to create an automation system, which you will use to send a custom WordPress new user registration email.

-For that, navigate to FunnelKit Automations ⇒ Automations (Next Gen) and then click on Add New Automation.
+For that, navigate to FunnelKit Automations ⇒ Automations and then click on Create Automation.

 click on automations to send customnew WordPress user registration email